Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 - An [OVHcloud Load Balancer](/links/network/load-balancer) service
 - Access to the [OVHcloud Control Panel](/links/manager)
-- Two [dedicated servers](/links/bare-metal/bare-metal), one hosting your production environment, and a similarly configured server hosting your staging environment.
+- Two [dedicated servers](/links/bare-metal/bare-metal), one hosting your production environment, and a similarly configured server hosting your staging environment

 ## Instructions